Let’s start with the basics. If you want to know more about Cavalier King Charles Spaniels, learning about their coat colors and patterns is a must!

 Read more about cavalier king charles spaniels here!

-In this article, the cavalier breeder explains the colors, what is the most popular color, how the breed standard describes them, and what to look out for if you are after the dog show success!
+In this article, I’ll explain all I know about cavalier colors, what is the most popular color, how the cavalier breed standard describes them, and what to look out for if you are after the dog show success!

 Collage of four cavalier king charles spaniels, all different colors